Request a demo

 Growth team meeting structures

-- 15 minutes: Metrics review & update focus area
+• 15 minutes: Metrics review & update focus area

-- 10 minutes: Review last weeks tests
+• 10 minutes: Review last week's tests

-- 15 minutes: Key lessons learned
+• 15 minutes: Key lessons learned

-- 15 minutes: What to focus on in this cycle
+• 15 minutes: What to focus on in this cycle

-- 5 minutes: Growth check of idea pipeline
+• 5 minutes: Growth check of idea pipeline

 Brian Balfour of growth training company Reforge suggests ensuring a focus on 3 main things:

-- Focus on learnings, not activity
+1. Focus on learnings, not activity

-- Dig deeper on the learnings
+2. Dig deeper on the learnings

-- No debating priorities as a group
+3. No debating priorities as a group

-Over the year we have developed our own meeting agenda template (below) and encourage teams to use this document as a resource to develop their own.
+Over the years, we have developed our own meeting agenda template (below) and encourage teams to use this document as a resource to develop their own.

 Growth Method meeting agenda template

-We recommend a weekly 45 to 60 minute discussion to review, prioritise, and plan experiments with the entire growth team.
+We recommend a weekly 45 to 60-minute discussion to review, prioritise, and plan experiments with the entire growth team.
 This is in addition to asynchronous check-ups and one-to-one meetings with individuals to discuss specific projects and experiments.

 Use our recommended outline agenda below for your growth team meetings:

-1 | Metrics Review | 5 | Check key growth metrics, KPIs or OKRs & the health of the idea backlog. |
+• Metrics Review: 5 minutes - Check key growth metrics, KPIs or OKRs & the health of the idea backlog.

-2 | New Idea triage | 15 | Each person can nominate semi-formed ideas to “pitch” to the team in order to receive feedback from other growth team members.
-Once given a “green light” they can move forward to the experiment phase. |
+• New Idea Triage: 15 minutes - Each person can nominate semi-formed ideas to "pitch" to the team in order to receive feedback.
+Once given a "green light," they can move forward to the experiment phase.

-3 | Learnings & Insights | 20 | The core of the growth team meeting is focused on learnings and insights, not on activities.
-Individuals should contribute learnings and findings from their experiments, as well and any implications for further actions. |
+• Learnings & Insights: 20 minutes - Focus on learnings and insights, not on activities.
+Individuals should contribute learnings and findings from their experiments, as well as any implications for further actions.

-4 | Discussion Topics | 15 | Address any key themes, announcements or discussion topics. |
+• Discussion Topics: 15 minutes - Address any key themes, announcements, or discussion topics.

 Pre-meeting expectations

 The pre-meeting email should be sent automatically and include the meeting agenda and a summary of current experiments.
-It is reminder to ensure that team members come to the meeting knowing what is going on.
+It is a reminder to ensure that team members come to the meeting knowing what is going on.

-Every meeting starts with good preparation so set the expectation that everyone shows up to the meeting with an understanding of:
+Every meeting starts with good preparation, so set the expectation that everyone shows up to the meeting with an understanding of:

-- The experiment pipeline and experiments in progress.
+1. The experiment pipeline and experiments in progress.

-- Key business metrics and progress against objectives.
+2. Key business metrics and progress against objectives.

-- Key learnings they would like to contribute to the meeting.
+3. Key learnings they would like to contribute to the meeting.

 Focus on learnings and insights

-High impact opportunities come from continually learning about your products & services, acquisition channels, prospects and customers, and testing ideas against those learnings.
+High-impact opportunities come from continually learning about your products & services, acquisition channels, prospects, and customers, and testing ideas against those learnings.
 The growth meeting is the perfect opportunity to bring the learnings out into the open so that others can apply them in their work.

 Growth meetings should focus on:

-- How tests are impacting growth metrics
+1. How tests are impacting growth metrics

-- Extracting and discussing lessons learned (consider using the 5 why’s)
+2. Extracting and discussing lessons learned (consider using the 5 why's)

-- How lessons learned can be applied to new opportunities
+3. How lessons learned can be applied to new opportunities

-- Making decisions on key issues or blockers
+4. Making decisions on key issues or blockers

-Team members bring fresh insights and perspectives on experiment outcomes and data, and ask questions that help the whole team to dig deeper and extract more from the work that is being done.
+Team members bring fresh insights and perspectives on experiment outcomes and data and ask questions that help the whole team to dig deeper and extract more from the work that is being done.

-Growth team meeting best practises
+Growth team meeting best practices

-- Plan the meeting in advance and send automated reminders that include any prep required
+1. Plan the meeting in advance and send automated reminders that include any prep required

-- Keep meetings to between 45 and 60 minutes
+3. Keep meetings to between 45 and 60 minutes

-- Make sure there is a meeting owner to facilitate and keep things on track
+4. Make sure there is a meeting owner to facilitate and keep things on track

-- Address bad behaviours quickly through 1-on-1 feedback
+5. Address bad behaviours quickly through 1-on-1 feedback

-- Celebrate and reward impactful learnings
+6. Celebrate and reward impactful learnings

 Growth meeting traps to avoid